 - Neglected appearance

-- frequently volunteering for cases involving opioids
+- Frequently volunteering for cases involving opioids

-- heavy drug wastage
+- Heavy drug wastage

-- carrying drugs or syringes in pockets
+- Carrying drugs or syringes in pockets

-- records that don’t match up to drugs dispensed
+- Records that don’t match up to drugs dispensed

-- higher patient pain scores than expected
+- Higher patient pain scores than expected

-- signs of medication tampering
+- Signs of medication tampering

 The Stigma of Drug Addiction in Nursing

-All addicts feel guilty and ashamed of their addiction, but nurses face the additional stigma that comes with working in a profession where substance abuse could endanger lives.
+Most individuals feel guilty and ashamed of their addiction, but nurses face the additional stigma that comes with working in a profession where substance abuse could endanger lives.
 Nurses also face greater consequences for drug and alcohol abuse than addicts in the general population, such as losing their careers due to addiction.

 Nurses work in an environment that makes them especially vulnerable to substance abuse, and yet they are expected to be immune to it.
-Nurses suffer a double burden of guilt and shame because drug addiction in nurses is a breach of both personal and professional ethics.
+They suffer a double burden of guilt and shame because drug addiction in nurses is a breach of both personal and professional ethics.
 However, drug addiction is a disease, no matter who struggles with it.

 At one time, depression was viewed as a moral failing, while these days we understand it as a disease that necessitates professional treatment.
-Addiction is a similar kind of disease, but unfortunately, prevailing attitudes still blame addicts for the condition instead of sympathizing the way they would if an individual were suffering depression, or cancer, or heart disease.
+Addiction is a similar kind of disease, but unfortunately, prevailing attitudes still blame addicts for the condition instead of sympathizing the way they would if an individual were suffering depression, cancer, or heart disease.

 Treatment for Substance Abuse among Nurses

-For people in the nursing profession, substance abuse treatment is a little more complicated than the usual.
-Nurses need to be allowed to seek treatment without being professionally penalized, and while preserving their dignity and privacy.
+For people in the nursing profession, substance abuse treatment is a little more complicated than usual.
+Nurses need to be allowed to seek treatment without being professionally penalized, while preserving their dignity and privacy.

 Employers should give sufficient time off for a nurse’s recovery treatment.
 This may begin with the employee taking paid sick leave or vacation time, followed by unpaid leave if necessary.
 The fact that the employee is undergoing treatment and what that treatment is for should be kept confidential, and should not be disclosed to any person or organization (including state nursing boards) without the employee’s permission.

-Twelve step meetings, ongoing counseling, and other types of aftercare support are other ways to keep nurses focused on recovery after transitioning back into a potentially triggering environment.
+Twelve-step meetings, ongoing counseling, and other types of aftercare support are other ways to keep nurses focused on recovery after transitioning back into a potentially triggering environment.
 Cognitive Behavioral Therapy, or CBT, may be especially useful for helping nurses replace damaging attitudes and habits related to substance abuse with positive patterns of thought and behavior to help them cope more effectively with triggers.